 Challenging homelessness and poverty in Ottawa

 Our city needs a robust strategy to end homelessness in Ottawa.
 Today, fewer rental housing units are being built, making it difficult to help those who experience homelessness to find affordable housing as they take steps to reintegrate in their communities.
-This is why the introduction of a rental replacement by-law and an inclusionary zoning by-law are so crucial in addressing this problem.
+This is why the introduction of a rental replacement by-law and an inclusionary by-law are so crucial in addressing this problem.